-Moberg Pharma has introduced share-based incentive programs in the form of employee stock options that are intended to promote the company's long-term interests by motivating and rewarding senior executives and other employees.
-All permanent employees with a term of employment exceeding 12 months on December 31st, 2018 are included in the company's incentive program.
-The number of shares and options held by Board members, the President and other senior executives is stated on the Board's information on page 57 and management on page 56.
-For further information on share-based payments, see Note 19.
+Moberg Pharma has introduced share-based incentive programs in the form of employee stock options and performance share units that are designed to promote the company's long-term interests by motivating and rewarding senior executives and other employees.
+No new programs have been introduced in 2019.
+The number of